 - Zucchini Fritter Tacos

-- 3 Tbsp gochujang (or more if you like spicy flavor)
+- 3 tablespoon gochujang (or more if you like spicy flavor)

-- 3 Tbsp soy sauce or Bragg liquid aminos to make sure this recipe is gluten free)
+- 3 tablespoon soy sauce (or use Bragg liquid aminos to make sure this recipe is gluten free)

 - 4 minced garlic cloves